nycdb/nycdb/src/README.md

 This reuqires docker and docker-compose.

-To get started  ` docker-compose up `
+To get started run ` docker-compose up `

 After Docker downloads and builds some things, it will start a Postgres server on port 7777 of your local machine, which you can connect to via a desktop client if you like.